 -Very heavy!
 It weighs 33 lbs.
 This is a lot for a single stroller.
 I have back problems as it is, so I wouldn’t be getting a Moodd stroller anytime soon.
 LOL.

 -Bulky.
 This stroller will not fit in any trunk.
 You might have to remove the rear wheels to fit it in.

 -Small canopy.
-This canopy is a deal brake for me, since it provides very little shade.
-I like when the canopy goes down all the way to the bumper bar.
+This canopy is a deal brake for me since it provides very little shade.
+I like it when the canopy goes down all the way to the bumper bar.
 I think Quinny can solve this problem by just adding a ‘floating’ canopy option.

 -No peekaboo window.
-I noticed that many luxury strollers don’t have a peekaboo window….
-I wonder why … I always want to see what by baby Sophia is doing so it is a must-have feature for me.
+I noticed that many luxury strollers don’t have a peekaboo window… I wonder why… I always want to see what baby Sophia is doing so it is a must-have feature for me.

 -Small basket.
 The basket is accessible, but small.
 It is just not deep enough to fit anything aside from a diaper bag.

 -Lack of storage.
 Aside from the basket, there is no additional storage for smaller items like keys or wallet.
 It would be great to have a small pocket in the back of the seat or on the side of the basket.